tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

    ![Demo](./images/datasetadddata.png)

-8. From the lab files you downloaded, drag and drop the "bookings_data_001.json" file into the "ADD DATA" sections:
+8. From the lab files you downloaded, drag and drop the "bookings_data_001.json" file into the "ADD DATA" section:

    ![Demo](./images/datasetbatchdragdrop.png)